dhis2/dhis2-docs/src/user/what-is-dhis2.md

 can be used in many different contexts depending on the exact requirements of the operating system to be used.

-Lastly, and perhaps most importantly, since DHIS2 is a browser-based application, the only real requirement to interact with the system is with a web browser.
+Additionally, and perhaps most importantly, since DHIS2 is a browser-based application, the only real requirement to interact with the system is with a web browser.
 DHIS2 supports most web browsers, although currently either Google Chrome, Mozilla Firefox or Opera are recommended.